ronnieholm/Bugfree.NemLogIn/README.md

 ## Develop locally by using the OIOSAML.Net local IdP

-During SP development, continuously having to login to the NemLogin test IdP is a hassle.
+During SP development, continuously having to login to the NemLog-in test IdP is a hassle.
 For this case use the local IdP.
-This way, any assertion returned by a full-featured NemLogin IdP, and relevant to the SP's domain, can be easily modified, possibly exercising different code paths useful in testing.
+This way, any assertion returned by a full-featured NemLog-in IdP, and relevant to the SP's domain, can be easily modified, possibly exercising different code paths useful in testing.

 ## Troubleshooting